Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 Understanding what you are paying for with a private agency is essential before deciding whether it fits your situation.

 They facilitate voluntary infant placement.
 Private agencies work with birth parents who have chosen to place their child for adoption.
 The agency provides counseling to the birth parents, manages the matching process (birth parents select adoptive families from profile books), and coordinates the placement.
-This is the only pathway in Alberta where a licensed agency must be involved by law.
+Private domestic and international adoption require licensed-agency involvement; this section focuses on the private domestic services agencies provide.

 They conduct the SAFE home study.
-All adoption pathways require a home study conducted by a qualified social worker.
-For private adoptions, the home study is typically handled by the agency's social workers, and the cost is bundled into agency fees.
-The SAFE model involves multiple sessions over 4 to 8 months.
+Private adoptions use a home study conducted by a qualified social worker.
+The study is typically handled by the agency's social workers, and the cost is bundled into agency fees.
+A private-agency home study typically takes 4 to 8 months; public timing varies, and kinship/step-parent requirements can vary by case.

 They provide birth parent legal representation.
 Alberta law requires that birth parents have independent legal counsel before signing a consent to adoption.
 The cost of that legal counsel is typically covered by the adoptive family through agency fees.

 They manage the post-placement supervision period.
 Between placement and finalization, the agency's social workers conduct post-placement visits and submit reports to the court.
-This supervision period typically runs 3 to 6 months before the Adoption Order is granted.
+Ask the agency what timing applies to its supervision and finalization process.

-What they do not do: explain that for families willing to adopt a child over age seven, a sibling group, or a child with special needs, the public system offers placement at zero agency cost, with ongoing monthly subsidy payments through Supports for Permanency.
+What they do not do: explain that for families willing to adopt a child over age seven, a sibling group, or a child with special needs, the public system offers placement at zero agency cost, with possible ongoing support through Supports for Permanency.

 What Private Agencies Don't Tell You at Orientation